Welcome To Bergstein & Ullrich, LLP

 The Bergstein & Ullrich, LLP law firm represents plaintiffs and employees whose rights were violated and need vigorous representation in court or other venues.
 There are laws to protect you in these situations.
 We help plaintiffs take legal action, often a last resort for many who have tried and failed to resolve the matter.
 With our legal knowledge and experience in hundreds of cases, we can help get the relief you seek – such as lost wages, compensation for pain and suffering, coverage for medical expenses and other damages.

 Bergstein & Ullrich LLP is based in Chester, in Orange County, New York, (about 60 miles northwest of New York City) and practices in State and Federal courts.

 If you have a legal matter for us to consider, please see the Contact Us page, which should answer most of your questions.
-Please fill out the questionnaires below and fax them to us at 845-469-1277 for a consultation.
+Please note that before we can take a case, we ask you to provide information via a confidential questionnaire: